Key Points

 Bankruptcy

-Declaring bankruptcy is a legal act some individuals and businesses use when they have no way to pay off their debts.
+Declaring bankruptcy is a legal act some individuals and businesses use when they have no other reasonable or realistic way to pay off their debts.
 Bankruptcy resolves your outstanding debts after a process of legal review by a trustee.

-Bankruptcy affects your credit and your ability to take on more debt, such as a loan, for many years after legal proceedings and is permanently part of your credit reports.
+Bankruptcy greatly affects your credit and your ability to take on more debt, such as a loan, for many years after legal proceedings and becomes a permanent part of your credit reports.

 Debt Forgiveness